AwalaApp/codelabs/codelabs/android-centralised.md

 - [Android Studio](https://developer.android.com/studio) 4.1+.
 - An Android phone or table running Android 5+.
 - The [private gateway](https://play.google.com/store/apps/details?id=tech.relaycorp.gateway) installed on that Android device.

+### In case you need help

+If you have any issues in the course of this codelab, please post a message on [our forum](https://community.awala.network/) and we'll help you out!
+You can also check out the [final version of the app you're going to build](https://github.com/AwalaNetwork/codelabs/tree/main/examples/android-centralised).

 ## Set up a new project